Chris-St/MMA-860-/README.md

-# MMA-801
+# Samples of my Writing
-# An article I wrote on machine learning's effect on business.
+# 1. Non-technical Overview of Machine learning's effect on business.
+# 2. Daily Fantasy Sports: A Game of Data Analytics